jemctoh/mha_takehome/README.md

 1. with nodejs

-npm install
+> npm install
-npm start
+> npm start

-go to localhost:3000/documentation to use swagger ui
+go to localhost:3000/documentation to view swagger ui

+to test,
-> to test, npm test
+> npm test

 2. with docker

-chmod +x run.sh
+> chmod +x run.sh
-./run.sh
+> ./run.sh

 =========== Cloud Deployment ============

-Bought a small VM on Google Cloud Platform using free $300 student credits.
+Bought a small VM on Google Cloud Platform using free student credits.

 Copied docker image (.tar file) to VM.
 Run it using docker.